Aikiro42/Project-45/docs/branch-changelogs/change.trigger-time.md

 # Changes
 - Separated trigger time from the actual firing rate.
 That is, if you have an autofire gun that has a higher trigger time than the cycle time, the time it takes to start firing the weapon is longer than the time it takes for the weapon to fire subsequent shots.
 - Added an audiovisual indicator for trigger pressing and long trigger cooldowns
+- Added some mod slots (receiver, trigger, magwell) to most weapons

 # Balance
 - Increased the stat bonus provided by the multiplicative firetime mods fivefold.